clemson-cal/app-binary2d/README.md

 __Restarting runs__

-Runs can be restarted from HDF5 checkpoint files (e.g. `chkpt.0000.h5`).
+Runs can be restarted from HDF5 checkpoint files.
 These files contain a complete snapshot of the simulation state, such that a run which was restarted will be identical to one that ran uninterrupted.

-A run can be restarted either by supplying the name of the checkpoint file, e.g. `--restart=my-run/chkpt.0000.h5`, or the run directory itself, in which case the most recent checkpoint file in that directory is used.
+A run can be restarted by supplying the name of the checkpoint file, e.g. `--restart=my-run/chkpt.0000.h5`.
+Alternatively, setting the flag `--restart=my-run` will find the most recent checkpoint file in that directory, and continue from it.
 In a restarted run, subsequent outputs are placed in the same directory as the checkpoint file, unless a different directory is given with the `--outdir` flag.

-All the model parameters are stored in the checkpoint file, so any model parameters you do provide on the command line will supercede those in the checkpoint.
-Be careful how you use this feature -- superceding parameters which only specified the initial condition would not effect the run, and doing this could cause confuse later on.
-Other model parameters, such as the block size, cannot be changed and would (hopefully!) trigger a runtime error.
-Changing other parameters such as physical conditions or solver parameters can be very useful, for example if you want to see how an already well-evolved run responds to a change of parameters.
+All the model parameters are stored in the checkpoint file.
+Any model parameters you do provide on the command line will supercede those in the checkpoint.
+Be careful how you use this feature -- superceding model parameters sometimes makes sense, but can other times be confusing.
+For example, if the parameter is only used once to generate the initial condition, then superceding it would have no effect, other than obscuring the parameters used to start the simulation.
+Other model parameters, such as the block size or domain radius, should never be superceded; doing so _should_ but is not guaranteed to cause a runtime error.
+Superceding certain physical conditions (e.g. disk Mach number or viscosity) or solver parameters (CFL, etc) can be very useful, for example if you want to see how an already well-evolved run responds to these changes.

 # Performance and parallelization